ucsc-ospo/ucsc-ospo.github.io/content/report/osre25/uchicago/cc-snapshot/20250724-zahratm/index.md

 The original version of the cc-snapshot tool had several usability challenges that made it difficult for users to interact with and for developers to maintain.
 These issues included a rigid interface, lack of flexibility, and limited testing support.
 All of which made the tool harder to use and extend.
 To address this, I worked on the following improvements:

-**Problem:**: The command-line interface was limited and inflexible.
+**Problem**: The command-line interface was limited and inflexible.
 Users couldn’t easily control features or customize behavior, which limited their ability to create snapshots in different scenarios.

-**Solution**: I enhanced the CLI by adding
+**Solution**: I enhanced the CLI by adding:
 - A flag to disable automatic updates, giving users more control.
 - A --dry-run flag to simulate actions before actually running them — useful for testing and safety.
 - Support for a custom source path, allowing snapshots of specific directories.
 This makes the tool much more useful for testing smaller environments.